District of Columbia · South

 Lyme diseaseBorrelia miyamotoi (relapsing fever)

-How much does tick control cost in District of Columbia County?
+How much does tick control cost in District of Columbia?

 Get a free tick control quote

-From a vetted local tick exterminator serving District of Columbia County.
+From a vetted local tick exterminator serving District of Columbia.
 No cost, no obligation.

-Which towns in District of Columbia County have the highest tick risk?
+Which towns in District of Columbia have the highest tick risk?

-CDC surveillance records one established tick species in District of Columbia County: Deer tick.
+CDC surveillance records one established tick species in District of Columbia: Deer tick.
 The blacklegged (deer) tick is the main carrier of Lyme disease in the Northeast.
 "Not established" for a species means there is no CDC surveillance record for the county, not that the tick is absent.

-Is Lyme disease common in District of Columbia County?
+Is Lyme disease common in District of Columbia?

-District of Columbia County reports about 13 Lyme cases per 100,000 people a year (U.S. CDC), the 137th-highest of 1378 counties in the South and the 1st-highest of District of Columbia's 1 counties.
+District of Columbia reports about 13 Lyme cases per 100,000 people a year (U.S. CDC), in the top 19% of U.S. counties for reported Lyme disease (the 1st-highest of District of Columbia's 1 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 Tick risk is local.
 Pick the town nearest you.